|Pricing model||Per User (storage space)|

 - Project Management Integration — When projects and processes are integrated, you can share data easily.
 This translates to quicker management of end-to-end situations like product development.
 A good business process management system should provide this feature.

 - Social Collaboration Features — If you can share data and other resources, collaboration becomes easier.
 Your team can therefore accomplish more tasks quickly.
-With ideal BPMS tools, you can enhance your business’s productivity through collaboration.
+With ideal BPM tools, you can enhance your business’s productivity through collaboration.

-- Activity monitoring and reporting — A good business process management system will allow you to track a process from start to finish.
+- Activity Monitoring and Reporting — A good business process management system will allow you to track a process from start to finish.

 - Data Analysis — Top BPM solutions will provide tools that automatically analyze anything that occurs in your company’s digital domain.